stfbk/stfbk.github.io/_news/2018-01-25-paper-accepted-at-post-2018.md

 ---

-The paper will be presented by Marco Pernpruner on Tuesday, March 17, 2020 at 14:45 in the context of the *System Security* Session.
+The paper will be presented by Giada Sciarretta on Moday, April 16, 2018 at 15:30 in the context of the *Leakage, Information Flow, and Protocols* Session.